HomeSite Map

 “Old Brown Shoe” having been put on the back burner as far as The Beatles were concerned, it was up to George to bring it to the fore again in the future.
 Apparently to treat himself on his 26th birthday, February 25th, 1969, George met with engineer Ken Scott at EMI Studios (time and studio unknown) to record three demos of recently written songs.
 He chose to record “All Things Must Pass,” “Something” and “Old Brown Shoe,” the latter song being the most elaborately recorded of the three.

-George first recorded himself singing the song while playing piano on track one of the four-track tape, then added an electric rhythm guitar overdub throughout the song on track two that focused on the lower-pitched strings.
-He then performed a further electric guitar part on the higher strings as a solo during the instrumental verse as well as a suitable guitar part during the conclusion on track four.
+George first recorded himself singing the song while playing piano on track one of the four-track tape.
+He then added an electric rhythm guitar overdub throughout the song on track two that focused on the lower-pitched strings while incorporating an impressive repeating ascending-and-descending riff that was eventually incorporated into the bridge of the final recording.
+This was followed by a further electric guitar part on the higher strings as a solo during the instrumental verse as well as a suitable guitar part during the conclusion on track four.
 As included on “Anthology 3,” it is an excellent performance that, one can only imagine, could have been accentuated further with Ringo on drums, Paul on bass, and backing vocals from Paul and John to create an impressive finished song on the eight track tape.
 However, this was kept only for posterity and, possibly, to reacquaint his bandmates with how he wanted the song to sound when they recorded it as a band.

-"Take four” met with everyone's satisfaction at that time.
-Onto track six of the tape, George overdubbed some guitar along with Paul on bass guitar using a Fender Jazz Bass, his performance mimicking the impressive rising and falling pattern that repeats throughout the bridges of the song that George played during the rhythm track.
-During a 1987 interview for Creem Magaine, interviewer J. Kordosh remarked that the bass playing on this song "sounds like McCartney was going nuts again," which prompted George to reply, "That was me going nuts...doing exactly what I do on guitar."
+"Take four” met with everyone's satisfaction at that time, Paul reprising his identifiable guitar riff during the song's conclusion as mentioned above.
+Onto track six of the tape, George overdubbed the identifiable guitar riffs that Paul played on the rhythm track.
+Simultaneous to this, McCartney added his bass guitar part on this track using a Fender Jazz Bass, this performance mimicking the impressive ascending-and-descending riffs he played on guitar during the rhythm track.
+During a 1987 interview for Creem Magaine, interviewer J. Kordosh remarked that the bass playing on this song "sounds like McCartney was going nuts again," which prompted George to reply, "That was me going nuts...doing exactly what I do on guitar," referring to Paul mimicking what George wrote and performed on his February 25th solo demo of the song.
 George then re-recorded his lead vocals onto track two while huddling himself into a small corner of EMI Studio Three in order to create a "tight but natural echo,” as Mark Lewisohn describes it in “The Beatles Recording Sessions."
-John and Paul also sang some harmoncy vocals on track two along with George, all of this being deliberately distorted by engineer Jeff Jarratt.
+John and Paul also sang some harmony vocals on track two along with George, all of this being deliberately distorted by engineer Jeff Jarratt.

-Another overdub recorded on this day was John and Paul recording backing vocals onto track five with distortion added, which was secretly witnessed by 17-year-old Tom Hartman of the group The AeroVons on this day.
+Another overdub recorded on this day was John and Paul recording backing vocals (and assorted screams during the solo section of the song) onto track five with distortion added, which was secretly witnessed by 17-year-old Tom Hartman of the group The Aerovons on this day.
 As related in Andy Babiuk's book “Beatles Gear,” this young group got the opportunity to record at EMI Studios in April of 1969, the same day that The Beatles were recording “Old Brown Shoe.”
 The group was instructed to store their equipment in a small storeroom that had “once been a control room and thus had a window that looked into Studio Three.”
 While their band was recording on this day, they overheard The Beatles recording in Studio Three and decided to sneak into to that storeroom because they “could not help but take a peek through the curtained window.
 They saw the group around a microphone, repeatedly singing, 'Who knows baby, you may comfort me...,' trying for the perfect take.”

 After these overdubs were complete, The Beatles began recording yet another George Harrison composition, namely the beautiful “Something.”
 After 13 takes of this second song, three attempts at a stereo mix of “take four” of “Old Brown Shoe” were made by producer George Martin and engineers Jeff Jarratt and Richard Lush.
 Since Britain's New Musical Express magazine stated that "four more tracks are needed" by The Beatles to create their next album, this being what would have been what we know as "Let It Be," we could easily assume that "Old Brown Shoe" may very well have been a contender for that album if it was released in mid 1969.
 This, of course, was not to be.
 Meanwhile, the third stereo mix of "Old Brown Shoe" was deemed “best,” which ended the session at 2:45 am the following morning.